THANK YOU TO OUR GENEROUS SPONSORS!

 |

 Raina began her formal dance when she was 12.
 She danced with Webb Dance Academy until she graduated in 2022.
-After performing her last solo as Esmeralda, Raina took a year off.
+After high school she took some time off from dance, and her passion reignited when she performed in the 2023 "The Nutcracker and the Mouse Queen."
 This past year she has experimented with creating a candle business, and is preparing to pursue a Bachelor of Arts degree in Marketing.
-However, her passion for the art of dance reignited when she recently auditioned for "The Nutcracker and The Mouse Queen," allowing herself to return to the stage.
+This is her second year with Serena Webb Dance Theater.

 |